 Klarna’s core business is currently in the BNPL market, with around 70% of its fiscal year 2023 revenue coming from retail partner fees,9 as merchants share revenue with Klarna due to the potential for the BNPL financing method to attract customers.

-For the year, Klarna grew revenue by 22% to reach approximately $2.2 billion, and gross profit increased by 60%, which helped bring its adjusted operating result up by 95%.
+Year-over-year, Klarna grew revenue by 22% to reach approximately $2.2 billion, and gross profit increased by 60%, which helped bring its adjusted operating result up by 95%.
 The company still had a slight loss for the fiscal year but is getting closer to net profitability.10

 These improvements have come amidst high interest rates, which can provide both headwinds and tailwinds.
 Many BNPL options, including Klarna’s core offering, do not charge interest if payments are made on time, so that could be appealing to some consumers compared to high credit card rates, for instance.11